 1989: In reaction to a small, peaceful protest against federal neglect of people with AIDS at the San Francisco Civic Center, about 200 San Francisco police officers rioted in the Castro neighborhood, beating protesters and passersby, sweeping seven city blocks of all pedestrians, and placing thousands in homes and business under house arrest for the duration.
 The incident which would become known as the “Castro Sweep” prolonged a rift between the city’s law enforcement and LGBT community that had began a decade earlier with the White Night riots sparked by a lenient sentence for the killer of the city’s first openly gay supervisor, Harvey Milk, and Mayor George Moscone.

 Before the night was through, the police had shut down an entire city neighborhood and arrested 53 people and injured 10..

 Read all about The Castro Sweep from participant and fellow LGBT historian Gerard Koskovich by CLICKING HERE.

 1997: Annie Proulx’s short story Brokeback Mountain is published in this week’s issue of The New Yorker.
 The story, later turned into a hit movie depicts the complex romantic and sexual relationship between two men in the American West from 1963 to 1981.

 Brokeback Mountain ranks 12th among the highest-grossing romance films of all time.

-1998: Matthew Shepard was tragically attacked, pistol whipped, tied to a fence and left to die by Aaron McKinney and Russell Henderson.
-Shepard, who was still alive but in a coma, was discovered 18 hour later Matthew passed away a few days later on October 12, 1998.
+1998: On this night in 1998 Matthew Shepard was tragically attacked, pistol whipped, tied to a fence and left to die by Aaron McKinney and Russell Henderson.
+Shepard, who was still alive but in a coma, was discovered 18 hour later on the morning of October 7th.
+Matthew passed away a few days later on October 12, 1998.

 1999: Donna Brazile, an out lesbian, became Al Gore’s campaign manager.
 She was also the first African-American woman to manage a presidential run.